Go By Bike, DC!

 • Follow all traffic laws.
 Bicyclists are required to obey all regulatory signs and traffic lights.

 • Beware of parked cars.
 Don’t ride too close to parked vehicles.
-Ride at least five feet away from parked vehicles, if possible, and watch for people exiting—doors can open at any time.
+Ride at least 5 feet away from parked vehicles, if possible, and watch for people exiting—doors can open at any time.

 • Be careful at intersections.
 Watch for crossing vehicle traffic at intersections, even if you have the right-of-way.